ebosspc/Lilith-Windows-Tutorial/README.md

 ### Inserting your credentials
 - Scroll down your toml file until you see a line titled `[server.authentication]`.
 This is where you will input your credentials.
 - Note: If you are concerned about your account security, know that any account details you enter are stored locally on your pc and can't be viewed by the Lilith developers even if they wanted to.
 The only data we collect and store is your unique Hardware ID and discord tag, which is used for the licensing system.
-For more information, see our Privacy Policy.
+For more information, see our [Privacy Policy][LilithDocsFAQ].

 <details>
   <summary>